 Ok now we are getting serious and the cost is starting to go up.
 For this, we need an external pole-mounted helium miner in an external weatherproof case.
 You will also need power over the Ethernet POE injector with a cat6 ethernet cable run to the pole.
 The helium miner must be installed in a weatherproof enclosure.

 This will provide the miner with a low dBi loss, and a strong signal from the antenna.

 What we are doing now is making the antenna cable run as short as possible.
 This will preserve the signal loss both in receiving and transmitting.
-For this setup people often go with a 5.8dbi or an 8dbi LoRa antenna.
+For this setup, people often go with a 5.8dbi or an 8dbi LoRa antenna.
 But I have seen 3dBi in a dense city environment.
-The mistake is people thinking a high gain antenna means more power.
+The mistake is people think a high-gain antenna means more power.
 It may travel further as a signal but the with of the RF signal is very narrow.